 - Discipline Incident Report forms should be utilized to report violations of the Student Code of Conduct.
-Incident Report forms are available online at https://trocaire.edu/app/uploads/2020/09/Trocaire-College-Student-Handbook_Handbk_2020-2021.pdf - 2.
+Incident Report forms are available online at Report a Violation of Trocaire's Code of Student Conduct - My Trocaire - 2.
 The report is reviewed by the Chief Student Affairs Officer or designee, who will start the investigation and will either dismiss the case, if the report does not warrant discipline proceedings or notify the respondent(s) of the alleged violation within five (5) business days. - 3.
-A time and place for meeting with the student(s) is determined by the Chief Student Affairs Officer or designee, to try to resolve the charges brought against the student(s).
+A time and place for meeting with the student(s) is determined by the Chief Student Affairs Officer or designee, to try to resolve the charges brought against the student(s). - 4.
+If violations involve more than one student, the disciplinary process may be conducted separately. - 5.
+Incident reports could be shared with those student(s) in violation of the Student Code of Conduct.

-- 4. If violations involve more than one student, the disciplinary process may be conducted separately. - 5.
-Incident reports could be shared with those student(s) in violation of the Student Code of Conduct. - 6.
-If the student(s) in violation fails to respond or attend the above mentioned meeting, a disciplinary decision will still be rendered. - 7.
+- 6. If the student(s) in violation fails to respond or attend the above mentioned meeting, a disciplinary decision will still be rendered. - 7.
 Within five (5) business days following the investigation, follow-up written notification will be sent to inform the student of the decision and the proposed disciplinary action. - 8.
 The following possible sanctions may be imposed singularly or in any combination.
 The Chief Student Affairs Officer or designee is not limited to the following sanctions as they may impose other sanction(s) considered appropriate.